Multi Agent Orchestration: Patterns That Scale

 Pattern 2: The Blackboard Architecture

-When to use it: Workflows where multiple agents need to converge on a shared artifact — document analysis, research workflows, multi-step data transformation.
+When to use it: Workflows where multiple agents need to converge on a shared artifact, such as document analysis, research workflows, and multi step data transformation.

 Rather than a central orchestrator, agents react to events in a message bus.
 Each agent subscribes to events it cares about, performs its work, and emits new events.
 The workflow emerges from these event chains.